JoHN-2489/CIPT-Certified-Information-Privacy-Technologist/README.md

-# CIPT (Version 3.2.0) Exam BOK Supplement
+# CIPT (Version 3.2.0) Exam BOK Supplement (valid until September 1st 2025)
 This repository serves as a supplement to the Certified Information Privacy Technologist (CIPT) Exam Body of Knowledge (BOK), providing links to topics referenced in the BoK (Version 3.2.0).
+The BoK can be accessed here: https://iapp.org/certify/body-of-knowledge-cipt/
+From September 1st 2025 v.3.2.0 will be superseded by Version 4.0.0 : https://iapp.org/media/pdf/certification/IAPP_Training-CIPT_BOK_FINAL_15May2025.pdf .
+The Q3 2025 Annual Update outlines the CIPT updates when comparing v.3.2.0 with 4.0.0 https://iapp.org/certify/q3-2025-annual-updates/

-It's essential to be aware that this supplementary document is unofficial, and the linked resources may not encompass the knowledge sought by the International Association of Privacy Professionals (IAPP).
+**It's essential to be aware that this supplementary document is unofficial, and the linked resources may not encompass the knowledge sought by the International Association of Privacy Professionals (IAPP).
+The resources however are meant to add to the IAPP courseware, and build on the knowledge provided.
+It is possible that some of the content is in Dutch, however, care will be taken to use English as much as possible.**

 You are encouraged to share and contribute to this repository.

+The IAPP advises two books that are foundational to the CIPT training (BoK v.3.2.0):
+1. **Travis D. Breaux, CIPT -Executive Editor- “An Introduction to Privacy for Technology Professionals (2024).** Official textbook for the CIPT program. ”https://store.iapp.org/an-introduction-to-privacy-for-technology-professionals-second-edition-print/ or https://store.iapp.org/an-introduction-to-privacy-for-technology-professionals-second-edition-digital/
+2. **R. Jason Cronk, CIPP/US, CIPM, CIPT, FIP.
+Strategic Privacy by Design, Second Edition (2022)**. https://store.iapp.org/strategic-privacy-by-design-second-edition-print/ or https://store.iapp.org/strategic-privacy-by-design-second-edition-digital/

+A free glossary with privacy terms is also provided by IAPP: https://iapp.org/resources/glossary/ More information on the CIPT program can be found here: https://iapp.org/certify/cipt/

 ## I. Foundational Principles